When it comes to ecommerce, competition is certainly fierce

 - Ensure you always have enough stock compared to others

 - Receive reports as to how your competition is faring

 - Monitor competitors’ promotions

 One of the most important features of any price checking tool is the frequency that it checks the prices.
 Once a month just isn’t going to be enough, for example, and a number of times a day is probably not going to give you much of an insight into what is happening.

 Competitor Monitor checks prices once every 24 hours, again to do this multiple times a day may provide too much data to action, depending on the market.
 Quick changing items such as gold bars or currency would require many daily changes.
 More standard items should be fine with daily checks, with a look to update these during key periods, for example Black Friday or other sales.

 The great benefit to all of this is that as more competitors arrive and others become less of a threat, the system can be altered to take these into account instead of the previous names and URLs.
 This means that you won’t fall behind and you won’t miss out.

-Using a price monitoring service like Price Competitor means that you will be able to keep on top of the competition and ensure that you are always able to compete on price when you want and need to.
+Using a price monitoring service like Competitor Monitor means that you will be able to keep on top of the competition and ensure that you are always able to compete on price when you want and need to.
 You will also be able to determine exactly what products and services are selling well and keep those at the top of your line.